10 Day Guided Wildlife Safari

 - Welcome pack

-Depart Windhoek in your safari vehicle with your private guide and drive southwest through the scenic Khomas Hochland highlands before heading down the Great Escarpment into the Namib Desert below, stopping for a picnic lunch at a scenic location along the way.
-You arrive at Sossus Dune Lodge in the midafternoon and you will stay here for two nights whilst you explore the remarkable sights of the Namib Desert with your guide.
+Early this morning you will be collected either from your Windhoek accommodation or the Windhoek International Airport (arrive independently).
+You will then depart Windhoek in your safari vehicle with your private guide and drive southwest through the scenic Khomas Hochland highlands before heading down the Great Escarpment into the Namib Desert below, stopping for a picnic lunch at a scenic location along the way.
+You arrive at Dead Valley Lodge in the mid-afternoon and you will stay here for two nights whilst you explore the remarkable sights of the Namib Desert with your guide.
 If there is still time today, your guide will take you to visit Sesriem Canyon, a nearby geological attraction, or explore Elim Dune.
-However, if you prefer, you can just relax and soak in the scenic and tranquil surroundings at Sossus Dune Lodge.
+However, if you prefer, you can just relax and soak in the scenic and tranquil surroundings at Dead Valley Lodge.

 Namib Naukluft National Park